 The curriculum includes both fundamental technologies and system applications.
 Upon program completion, students may seek employment maintaining plant equipment with area manufacturers, or with companies that produce process control or robotic devices.

-For more information about the Robotics & Control Systems Engineering Technology program, please visit our website at https://www.dmacc.edu/programs/automationrobotics/Pages/welcome.aspx.
+More information on the Robotics & Control Systems Engineering Technology program.

 Students start Fall semester